DOW Hall Publications Fund

-- Being written by Paul Hersey, the working title of this mountaineering novel about love, loss and redemption, the bonds between family and the outdoors and taking those rarest opportunities to try to right past wrongs is Protection (Imaginary Mountain Surveyors – Canmore).
-Expected publication date spring 2020 – $1000
+- By Paul Hersey, the working title of this mountaineering novel about love, loss and redemption, the bonds between family and the outdoors and taking those rarest opportunities to try to right past wrongs is Protection (Imaginary Mountain Surveyors – Canmore).
+Expected publication date late 2020 – $1000

-- Being written by Paul Maxim, the working title of this snap-shot history of mountaineering in New Zealand through 25 selected climbs is Aotearoa 25 (Paul Maxim Publishing).
+- By Paul Maxim, the working title of this snap-shot history of mountaineering in New Zealand through 25 selected climbs is Aotearoa 25 (Paul Maxim Publishing).
 Expected publication date 2021 – $2500

-- Being written by Ron Hay, the working title of this book of recollections on the adventure, beauty, danger and call of the mountains is The Spirit of the Mountains (Publisher TBA).
+- By Ron Hay, the working title of this book of recollections on the adventure, beauty, danger and call of the mountains is The Spirit of the Mountains (Publisher TBA).
 Expected publication date TBA – $1500

 Past recipients of the DOW Hall Fund

 - Hugh D. Wilson, Field Guide: Wild Plants of Mount Cook National Park (October 1978)

 - Chris Maclean, John Pascoe (Craig Potton Publishing, 2003)

 - Norman Hardie, On My Own Two Feet: The Life of a Mountaineer (Canterbury University Press, 2006)